-But, if you are ever in the neighborhood on Lower Thames Street, I urge you to stop and take a peek inside St. Magnus.
+If you are ever in the neighborhood on Lower Thames Street, I urge you to stop and take a peek inside the church of St. Magnus the Martyr.
 On the east wall, near the altar, stands a 19th-century dedicatory plaque marking the remains of Miles Coverdale.
 A former rector at St. Magnus, Coverdale is best known for his English Bible translation printed in 1535.

 As the inscription reads: